rust-fuzz/cargo-fuzz/README.md

 ### `cargo fuzz fmt <target> <input>`

-Print debug output for an input test case!
+Print the `std::fmt::Debug` output for a test case.
+Useful when your fuzz target takes an `Arbitrary` input!

 ### `cargo fuzz tmin <target> <input>`